KateMcGuane/magkapares/README.md

 ## Design

-The website is designed with the essence of the Tagalog language in mind.
-It illustrates the colourfulness of the Filipino culture & country.

 ### Colour Scheme

 The colour scheme of the website was inspired by the tropical and rich colours of the Phillippines.
-100s of They can be found in their coastlines, dense forests and colourful fruits.
+They can be found in their coastlines, dense forests and colourful foods.

-This palette reflects the hero image that is features across each webpage.
 Many of the colours were extracted from this image and are accented throughout the website.

 ![Magkapares Website Colour Palette](docs/sprinkles-23.png)